PixelStoriesEngine/pixel-stories-docs/src/content/docs/getting-started.md

 Pixel Stories is a game engine designed specifically for story-driven adventures games.
 Our game engine can be launched in any modern web browser.
 The engine is free and in early access alpha.
 You can jump right into the engine <a href="https://app.pixelstories.io" target="_blank">here</a>!

-## Basic Tutorial
+## Getting Started Tutorial

-The basic tutorial will get you familiar with the engine's interface and basic tasks.
+This tutorial will get you familiar with the engine's interface and basic tasks.
 It covers creating a map with terrain and objects, adding animations and actors, as well as a bit of the event system.
-Start with the [basic tutorial](../tutorials/basic) if it's your first time using Pixel Stories.
+Start with the [getting started tutorial](../tutorials/basic) if it's your first time using Pixel Stories.

 ## Early Access Note